High end design & communications firm attains time management nirvana

 What I like about it is that it has its own space.
 It's online, it's 24/7, and it's separate from email—it's our special sandbox.
 It's where everyone gets together, gets their assignments, writes comments, logs their hours, and manages their own time and tasks.
 All the stuff I used to do for everyone else.
 So it frees me from managing my guys' time.

-Not only does Birgitte no longer have to stay chained to her desk, it gives her team a lot more independence and autonomy.
+While interviewing Birgitte for our time tracking case study, we learned she no longer has to stay chained to her desk, because Intervals gives her team a lot more independence and autonomy.
 If there's anything I can't stand, she says, it's micromanaging my guys.
 Some of our people are based in Europe, so seeing how engaged they are with Intervals is a really great feeling—they all love the timers, and they send each other notes and instructions.
 It pulls our team much closer together, on a daily basis...
 Intervals is our temple.

 Intervals has paid for itself many, many times over, says Birgitte.
-No more obsessing about lost timesheets.
+With the help of Intervals task management software system there is no more obsessing about lost timesheets.
 No more trawling through emails at 36,000 feet.
 I can actually look out the window now.

 Intervals Helps Communication Firms: